python/cpython/Doc/library/stdtypes.rst

 The :class:`set` type is mutable --- the contents can be changed using methods like :meth:`add` and :meth:`remove`.
 Since it is mutable, it has no hash value and cannot be used as either a dictionary key or as an element of another set.
 The :class:`frozenset` type is immutable and :term:`hashable` --- its contents cannot be altered after it is created; it can therefore be used as a dictionary key or as an element of another set.

-Non-empty sets (not frozensets) can be created by placing a comma-separated list of elements within braces, for example: ``{'jack', 'sjoerd'}``, in addition to the :class:`set` constructor.
+As of Python 2.7, non-empty sets (not frozensets) can be created by placing a comma-separated list of elements within braces, for example: ``{'jack', 'sjoerd'}``, in addition to the :class:`set` constructor.

 The constructors for both classes work the same: